Metroid Prime 2: Echoes: Plot

 Samus goes to three regions—the Agon Wastes, a parched, rocky, desert wasteland region; Torvus Bog, a drenched swamp area that houses a partially submerged hydrosubstation; and the Sanctuary Fortress, a high-technology cliffside fortress built by the Luminoth filled with corrupted robots that serves as the Ing hive in Dark Aether—to retrieve the Light of Aether and return it to the Luminoth temples.
 Samus fights Space Pirates, Dark Samus, and monstrous Ing guardians on her mission.
-After Samus retrieves three pieces of the Light of Aether, she enters the Ing's Sky Temple and faces the Emperor Ing, the strongest Ing who guards the remaining Light of Aether.
+After Samus reclaims three pieces of the Light of Aether, she enters the Ing's Sky Temple and faces the Emperor Ing, the strongest Ing who guards the remaining Light of Aether.
 Samus defeats the creature and retrieves the last remaining energy, causing Dark Aether to become critically unstable and begin to collapse, but her path out of the temple's gateway is blocked by a horribly altered and unstable Dark Samus.
 After defeating her foe in the final battle, Samus is surrounded by a group of Warrior Ing desperate to save their world and their lives; she escapes to Aether through a newly revealed portal just before Dark Aether and the Ing disappear forever.

-Returning to U-Mos, Samus finds that the Luminoth were in a state of hibernation but have now awakened.
+Returning to U-Mos, Samus finds that the remaining Luminoth were in a state of hibernation but have now awakened.
 After a brief celebration, Samus leaves Aether in her repaired gunship.
 If the player completes the game with all of the items obtained, Dark Samus is shown reforming herself above Aether.